- Height: 2-4 feet; mound shaped

 Honeysuckle dwarf bush

 A beautiful shrub for dry, shady areas, dwarf honeysuckle's dark green leaves turn shades of red and purple in the fall.
-Its tube-like flowers bloom all summer and attract hummingbirds and bees.
-The leaves host various caterpillar species.
+Its tube-like flowers grow in bunches and bloom all summer.

 Its drought-tolerance root system makes dwarf honeysuckle a good choice for erision control.
-Makes a great hedge and good for sloping areas where it can grow and spread.
+It also spreads, forming thickets and making it a great choice for a hedge or slope.